xwmx/nb/README.md

 [8]  footer
      ------
-    By default, `nb ls` includes a footer with example commands for easy reference.
+    By default, `nb` and `nb ls` include a footer with example commands.
     To hide this footer, set this to "0".

     • Default Value: 1

 [9]  header
      ------
-    By default, `nb ls` includes a header listing available notebooks.
+    By default, `nb` and `nb ls` include a header listing available notebooks.
-    Set the justification for this heading, or hide it with "0".
+    Set the alignment, or hide the header with "0".

     • Supported Values:

       0  Hide Header
-      1  Dynamic Justification (default)
+      1  Dynamic Alignment (default)
            - Left justified when list is shorter than terminal width.
-           - Center justified when list is longer than terminal width.
+           - Center aligned when list is longer than terminal width.
-      2  Center Justified
+      2  Center Aligned
       3  Left Justified

     • Default Value: 1